|Andritz Hydro GmbH and Finance and Trade Watch Austria|

 Read the final statement issued by the Austrian NCP – June 2017

-In April 2014 the Austrian NCP received a submission from nine NGOs alleging that Andritz Hydro GmbH had not observed the Guidelines.
-More specifically, the submission regarded the company’s supply of hydropower-turbines and its role in the construction and operation of the Xayaburi hydropower project in Lao People's Democratic Republic.
+In April 2014, the Austrian NCP received a submission from nine NGOs alleging that Andritz Hydro GmbH had not observed the Guidelines.
+More specifically, the submission related to the company’s supply of hydropower-turbines and its role in the construction and operation of the Xayaburi hydropower project in Lao People's Democratic Republic.

 A confidentiality agreement was signed by the parties.
 On 21 May 2015, the NGO International Rivers left the group of submitters and the specific instance procedure stating that the confidentiality agreement did not meet its standards.
 On 10 February 2016, the remaining parties signed an interim statement as a sign of willingness to continue the mediation process and to reach a joint statement.